NetizenCorp/OpenVAS-Docker/Readme.md

 If one of the first two requirements above is missing, you will need to follow the installation instructions in the [GVM-Docker](https://github.com/NetizenCorp/GVM-Docker) to enable remote scanner management.
 To get your IP address on the Master Scanner, type "ip addr" in the command line or terminal.

 ## Installation for AMD 64-Bit Based Operating Systems
-First, install docker and docker-compose on your Linux system.
-After installation, apply permissions to a user(s) that will use docker. ${USER} is the username of the user(s)
+First, install the required packages, docker, and docker-compose on your Linux system.
+After installation, apply permissions to a user(s) that will use docker. ${USER} is the username of the user(s).
 ```bash
 sudo apt update
 sudo apt install -y apt-transport-https ca-certificates curl software-properties-common docker.io docker-compose